Mexican Please

 • Separate the dough into golf ball sized chunks, this will make tortillas approximately 4 inches across.

-• Flatten the dough balls using a tortilla press or a flat bottomed pan.
-Be sure to line each side of the dough ball with plastic or ziploc pieces.
+• Flatten the dough balls using a flat bottomed pan or a tortilla press.
+Be sure to line each side of the dough ball with plastic or Ziploc pieces.
+I usually just cut off the top of a gallon sized Ziploc bag and then make slits down the sides, leaving it connected at the bottom.

 • Heat a skillet or comal to medium-high heat.
-(Lately I use a tad over medium heat and this will have brown spots forming in about 60 seconds.)
+(Lately I use a tad over medium heat on my stove and this will have brown spots forming in about 60 seconds.)

-• Add a tortilla and flip after 10 seconds.
-Then cook each side for 1-2 minutes or until light brown spots are forming.
+• Add a tortilla to the skillet and flip it after 10 seconds.
+Then cook each side for about a minute or until light brown spots are forming on the underside.

 Notes

 Sometimes it can take some fiddling to get the heat right on the stove.
-If the tortillas are getting singed black spots quickly, then dial down the heat.
-Ideally each side takes about 1-2 minutes before brown spots start forming.
+If the tortillas are forming black spots quickly then dial down the heat.
+Ideally, each side takes about a minute to form light brown spots on the underside.
+For my stove that is a tad over medium heat.

-If you don't want to do the 'quick flip' method, then you can simply cook each side of the tortilla for 1-2 minutes, or until brown spots are forming.
+If you don't want to do the 'quick flip' method, then you can simply cook each side of the tortilla for about a minute, or until brown spots are forming on the underside.

 Like this recipe?Click the stars above to rate it or leave a comment down below! @mexplease